 Too, we possess rationality, i.e., we can reason.
 We compare similarities and contrast differences.
 We evaluate premises and draw conclusions.
 A dog may be trained to “fetch” the morning newspaper, but he can never fathom why he is to do so; nor can he be taught to read it, so as to discuss with his master the news events of the day.

 We have “conscience,” i.e., an innate awareness that there are attitudes and actions that are “right” and “wrong” — though the nature of what is right and wrong required definition by subsequent, concrete revelation, i.e., the Scriptures.
 But all sensible people concede there is a moral “oughtness” to which man is amenable.
 There is no code of ethics for the beasts of the earth.
 They live by the “tooth and claw” rationale, but we instinctively know that such is not proper for human beings (though many violate their conscience and abuse others anyway).

-We humans have been endowed with a sense of “awe” for music, beauty, poetry, etc.; there is an esthetic appreciation within us that is unrivaled elsewhere.
+Humans have been endowed with a sense of awe for music, beauty, poetry, etc. There is an esthetic appreciation within us that is unrivaled elsewhere.
 Man is capable of love and hate and a variety of in-between emotions.

 We have a religious urge that is universally manifest in the need to worship something (even if, in delusion, it is only a dumb beast or an inanimate idol — cf. Rom.
 1:20-23).

 We have a feeling for the “eternal” (Eccl.
 3:11, ASV, ESV).
 An element that longs for something beyond the stark chill of the grave.
 No chimp strains to scope the eternal horizon!
 Dostoevsky, the Russian writer, pointed out that there can be no morality for mankind apart from the “higher idea” that we possess a soul that will live eternally (Berdyaev, p.
 105).